 - Rusting of your finished machined metal products

-- Spoilage of raw product includes dryer good, chemicals, etc.
+- Spoilage of raw product including dry goods, chemicals, etc.

-- Inconsistent operation of automated equipment due to poor air valves and cylinders
+- Inconsistent operation of automated equipment due to worn air valves and cylinders

 How can I prevent this corrosive water from entering my compressed air system?
-Simplest way is through drip legs, water traps, after-coolers, and coalescing filters.
-While this removes liquid contaminants from the compressed air, the relative humidity is still 100%.
-This means that once additional cooling occurs, more water will condense and will be seen at use points throughout the system.
+The simplest way is through drip legs, water traps, after-coolers, and coalescing filters.
+Though these devices remove liquid contaminants from the compressed air, the relative humidity is still 100%.
+This means that once more cooling occurs, more water will condense and be visible at use points throughout the system.
 Examples of this include: